Ncudnos/archcraft_bspwm_dotfiles/README.md

 - Delete all other files and folders in `~/.config/bspwm`.

-- This next step does not include `polybar` folder:
+- This next step does not include `default` folder:

 ```bash